Vahid80Ahmadi/SPOD-based-velocity-and-length-scales/README.md

 - To obtain the SPOD modes, *main_spod.m* is used.
 The SPOD calculation was done using *spod.m*.
 For more details about SPOD please refer to [2].

-- The *spod.m* function can be find in this [link](https://www.mathworks.com/matlabcentral/fileexchange/65683-spectral-proper-orthogonal-decomposition-spod) or this [link](https://github.com/SpectralPOD/spod_matlab) as well.
+- The *spod.m* function can be either found in this [link](https://www.mathworks.com/matlabcentral/fileexchange/65683-spectral-proper-orthogonal-decomposition-spod) or this [link](https://github.com/SpectralPOD/spod_matlab) as well.

 - The *license.txt* summarize the terms and conditions for *spod.m*.